MicrosoftDocs/powerbi-docs/powerbi-docs/service-add-hyperlink-to-text-box.md

 ---
 title: Add a hyperlink to a text box in a report
-description: Add a hyperlink to a Text Box in Power BI
+description: Add a hyperlink to a Text Box in Power BI service and Desktop
 services: powerbi
 documentationcenter: ''
 author: mihart